 - Create specific pages with access permissions: Employees should always have access to what they need.
 Know where each department or employee's information goes, and you can easily distribute content by simply placing it in your system and granting access as needed.
 Reducing some cross-referencing work.

 - Take input regarding distribution method: The ideal goal is to enable employees to read, understand and follow the SOPs in their daily work.
 If they can’t access their SOPs properly, that can limit their performance.
 In that case, their feedback on the system's effectiveness can help improve the distribution model.
-So that, next time, you can choose the best format for your SOPs.
+So that, next time, you can choose the best SOP formats.

 Distributing SOPs can be a difficult task.
 But with a little understanding of who needs what, organizing content, and implementing established processes, things can be less stressful.